Aerialtus/EldeRcon/README.md

 EldeRcon is a simple tool I made to help me admin my [Eldewrito](https://github.com/ElDewrito/ElDorito/) servers.
 I thought I'd share!

 ## So, what does it look like?
+These screenshots are outdated.
+I'll get new ones soon!
 <br />
 <img src="https://i.imgur.com/ZX1JO4W.png" width="1193" height="634">
 <br />

 Please keep in mind it doesn't normally look squished and funny like this.
-I took the screenshot too wide!
+I took the screenshot too wide.
 [Click here for the unsquished version](https://i.imgur.com/ZX1JO4W.png).

 The server list manager:
 <br />
 <img src="https://i.imgur.com/h8oX4Hy.png" width="611" height="310">
 <br />

+## Features

+The main features of this client are:
+* Tabbed server management
+* Detailed game status (map, mode, number of players, names, scores, k/d/a/b)
+* Buttons for some common commands
+* Button to copy the connect command for your server (you don't have to wait on the server browser)
+* See who joins/leaves your server
+* See when games start/stop (useful when you read about a bug on a map after the game has ended or seeeing how long a match was)
+* Right click a player to PM, kick, or ban a player
+* Easily save, restore, and update the saved server list
+* Automatically connect to servers at program startup
+* Optionally encrypt your server information (hostname, port, and password) to protect access to your servers

 ## How do I use it?
 Put in the hostname/IP address of your server, the RCON port (look for "Game.RconPort"  in your "dewrito_prefs.cfg"), the password, click Connect, and you're good to go.